EFSCOIN/Efscoin/README.md

 The following steps allow you to create a modified copy of one of the standard OS releases that contains your custom files, packages and settings.

-1. Download a base version of EFSCOIN from http://github.com/efscoin/EFSCOIN.
+1. Download a base version of [EFSCOIN from](http://github.com/efscoin/EFSCOIN).

 2. Extract the EFSCOIN zipfile